TV & Movies

 Come June 9, HBO revealed Eigenberg would reprise his role, and this announcement came with good company.
 Mario Cantone will return as Anthony Marentino, Willie Garson as Stanford Blatch, and Evan Handler as Harry Goldenblatt.

-On May 19, HBO Max announced that Grey’s Anatomy star Sara Ramirez will be joining the cast of And Just Like That... as the franchise’s first main cast member who doesn’t identify as a straight white woman.
-Ramirez will portray Che Diaz, a queer, non-binary comedian who hosts a podcast that often features Carrie Bradshaw as a guest and has become popular for its humor and progressive takes on gender and sexuality.
+On May 19, HBO Max announced that Grey’s Anatomy star Ramirez will be joining the cast of And Just Like That... as the franchise’s first main cast member who doesn’t identify as a straight white woman.
+Ramirez will portray Che Diaz, a queer, non-binary comedian who hosts a podcast that often features Carrie as a guest and has become popular for its humor and progressive takes on gender and sexuality.

-Whether Che (who, like Ramirez, uses they/them pronouns), Seema, Lisa, and Dr. Nya will officially join Carrie, Miranda, and Charlotte’s friend group is to be determined, though they’ll certainly help fill the void left by one beloved character’s absence.
+Whether Che (who, like Ramirez, uses they/them pronouns), Seema, Lisa, and Dr. Nya will officially join Carrie, Miranda, and Charlotte’s friend group is yet to be determined, though they’ll certainly help fill the void left by one beloved character’s absence.
 Which brings us to...

 Why Samantha Won't Be In The Sex and the City Reboot

 Samantha Jones (Cattrall) won't appear in the reboot, which is unsurprising considering Cattrall has been pretty vocal about not wanting to return to the role.
-In the past few years, Cattrall has publicly distanced herself from Sex and the City and her co-star Parker.
-She has even been accused in the past of being the reason a third Sex and the City movie did not happen, a statement to which she adamantly denies.
+In the past few years, the actor has publicly distanced herself from Sex and the City and her co-star Parker.
+She has even been accused in the past of being the reason a third Sex and the City movie did not happen, which she adamantly denies.
 "It's quite extraordinary to get any kind of negative press about something I've been saying for almost a year of 'no', that I'm demanding or a diva," she told Piers Morgan in 2017.
 "This is really where I take to task the people from Sex and the City, and specifically Sarah Jessica Parker, in that I think she could have been nicer."

 However, it appears that Parker has no issues with her former co-star.
-As captured by Entertainment Tonight, Parker dismissed rumors of a feud with Cattrall in the comments section of her Instagram post.
+As reported by Entertainment Tonight, Parker dismissed rumors of a feud with Cattrall in the comments section of an Instagram post.
 "No. I don't dislike her.
 I've never said that.
 Never would," she responded to one follower before confirming that Cattrall would not star in the reboot.
 "Samantha isn't part of this story.
 But she will always be part of us.
 No matter where we are or what we do."

 Corbett also said in his Page Six interview that he never noticed any tension on set between Cattrall and Parker, saying that “they were always cordial” and that “I never saw it or heard about it”.
-He did note, however, that he only worked closely with Parker and only had one scene that included all the girls.
+He did note, however, that he only worked closely with Parker and only had one scene that included all the women.

 Last December, Cattrall shared her philosophy of leaving things in the past and moving on.
 "Walking away, even if it's the only thing to do, you always feel a bit of shame I think," she told the Women's Prize for Fiction podcast (via Bustle).
 "You have to let go of that [shame]," she continued.
 "You don't want to become that caged bird."
 Cattrall added that "being in new territory is always exciting," but at this period of her life she wants to use her platform "to tell stories about women my age who have gone through loss."
 Over the past decade, the actor lost her father and brother.
 "Loss is the biggest headache of my 60s so far," she said.